This braised cabbage with beef is melt-in-your-mouth tender and the definition of healthy comfort food. A Slavic staple that never gets old!

 - Quick Overnight Sauerkraut – Crispy and refreshing sauerkraut

 - Cut the beef into similar-sized thin strips pieces.
-Preheat a skillet over medium-high heat and add the beef into the pan.
+Preheat a skillet over medium-high heat and add the beef into the pan with oil.

 - Grate or thinly slice the carrots and cabbage.
 Dice the onions into small pieces.